raycast/extensions/extensions/json-inline/README.md

 # JSON inline

-A extension to converts a JSON to inline
+An extension that converts json to inline